-- Quality First inclusive Practice (wave 1) is clearly defined in our setting and we expect all staff to deliver this.
+- High quality teaching and ordinarily available provision is clearly defined in our setting and we expect all staff to deliver this.
 Should additional support be required, this is undertaken after consultation with the relevant staff, the learner and their families.
 All interventions are monitored for impact and outcomes are defined at the start of any intervention. - The SENDCo oversees all additional support and regularly shares updates with the SEN Governor. - Staff review summative assessment data on a termly basis.
 This data allows staff to select the most appropriate support for individuals and groups. - Data may also suggest a more targeted evidenced based interventions, targets are set and reviewed termly.